RyanDaDeng/data-structure-self-practice/README.md

 For each exercise, I will include a readme file with my own personal notes and descriptions.

-I might adding more problems in the furetur once I have completed the course.
+I might be adding more problems in the furetur once I have completed the course.

 # Set up